Bone cancer starts inside the bones. Find out who gets bone cancer, where it starts and how common it is.

 - protect parts of the body

-- act as levers so we can move
+- act as levers for the muscles so we can stand and move

 The long bones of the arms and legs are supporting bones.
 The bones of the rib cage protect the organs of the chest.
 The skull bones protect the brain.

-The end of every long bone is covered with a smooth tissue called cartilage.
-Tendons hold the long bones together.
+The end of every long bone is covered with a smooth tissue called cartilage and lines the joints.
+Tendons hold the long bones together across the joints.

 The tendons and cartilage make joints that allow the bones to move smoothly against each other.